cage-challenge/cage-challenge-4/README.md

 ## How to submit responses

-Submissions are made to the [Codalabs webpage (add link)](#) which will automatically evaluate your agent and rank them on the leaderboard.
+Submissions are made to the [Codalabs webpage](https://codalab.lisn.upsaclay.fr/competitions/17672) which will automatically evaluate your agent and rank them on the leaderboard.
 Users will be required to make a Codalabs account in order to submit their agents.
 Users will then need to go to the 'Participate' tab, click on the 'Submit' section, and then upload their submission.zip file.
 After waiting some time (depends on how fast your agent is) your result will be automatically uploaded to the leaderboard.

 For detailed instructions regarding how to evaluate and submit your agents please refer to the README.md located in the Cyborg/Evaluation folder.